 Minimum shift is 4 hours.
 Most people schedule 4 to 6 hour shifts, 2-3 times per week.

-This service is available on a case-by-case basis to people who utlized doula service with Laura during the first 12 weeks, and wish to continue for some part of baby's first year.
+This service is available on a case-by-case basis to people who utlized doula service with Laura or Sheri during the first 12 weeks, and wish to continue for some part of baby's first year.
 If available, Laura can continue to provide in home support to families with light housekeeping, light cooking, older infant care, infant develeopmental information, and parental emotional support.

 Minimum shift is 4 hours, average shift is 4-6 hours.